jtompkins/rehash/README.md

 # rehash

-Rehash is a lightweight, low boilerplate Redux-alike library that uses the browser's hash fragment as the store.
-It's a good fit for applications where the shared state is limited to query or filter _parameters_ (the hash fragment is not a great place to store actual _data_).
+Rehash is a lightweight state container based on Redux.
+Instead of a singleton in-memory store, Rehash uses the browser's hash fragment to store your serialized state.

 ## Installation